merthsoft/designator-shapes/ReadMe.md

 3) You can rebind the rotation keys to different keys if want both.

 ## Credits
 Code by Merthsoft.
 Art by Halno.
 Freeform line tool by Jacbo.
 Chinese translation by 祂.
+Lisanhu for space fix.